Vodafone Idea Reports Wider Loss of Rs 6,608 Crore Despite Revenue Growth and Network Expansion

 *this image is generated using AI for illustrative purposes only.

-Vodafone Idea , one of India's leading telecom operators, has reported its financial results for the June quarter, revealing a mixed picture of narrowing losses but persistent operational challenges.
+Vodafone Idea , one of India's leading telecom operators, has reported its financial results for the June quarter, revealing a mixed picture of widening losses but with some positive operational developments.

 Financial Performance